SLUBioinformaticsInfrastructure/Three_Bees_Workshop_Series/README.md

 <img src="/logos/3bees_fulltext.png" alt="alt text" width="400" />
 This is the repository for the collaborative workshop series between SLUBI and SLU's Center for Statistics.

 As the workshop series progresses this repository will be filled with the contents of each instance.

 Planned instances:
+- 08th Apr 2024 Intermediate ggplot in R
+- 22nd Apr 2024 Introduction to High Performance Computing
+- 06th May 2024 Tools and tricks for reproducible research
+- 20th May 2024 Introduction to git
+- 03rd Jun 2024 Project organization in R
+- 17th Jun 2024 interactive visualization in R "shiny"

+Past instances:
 - 13th Nov 2023	Introduction to R
 - 27th Nov 2023	Linux Basics
 - 11th Dec 2023	PCA: Theory and Practice